codr7/sweet/README.md

 ```
 `3`

-## Const
+## Operations
-Operations come in two flavors, const and non-const.
+Operations (methods and macros) come in two flavors, const and non-const.
 You can tell them apart syntactically by the non-const `!`-suffix.
 Const operations are not allowed to perform non-const operations.

 ```
 (^foo [] (swap!))